by Joanne Smarney

 Michigan, USA

 Yes, the lawyer won my respect, but I also truly admire the man on crutches.
 He not only had the good grace to accept something he needed, but also did so cheerfully.
 He did not protest or argue with the generous giver, instead simply smiled, said thanks, and continued on his way.
-It is just as important, if not more so, to accept the gifts we’re given graciously as it is to be the giver of gifts.
+It is just as important, if not more so, to graciously accept the gifts we’re given as it is to be the giver of gifts.

-Whenever I need a lift, I just recall this story.
+Whenever I need a lift, I recall this story.
 It always cheers me.

 Beautiful.
 And yes, graciousness in receiving that most of have a hard time with.